Against Brown's tax proposal

 I am planning to vote for Gov. Brown's tax proposal, Proposition 30.

-It will raise much-needed tax dollars not only for public schools, but other programs such as public colleges and
+It will raise much-needed tax dollars not only for public schools, but other programs such as public colleges and universities and public safety programs.

 It also would put into the state constitution a provision to dedicate money from the vehicle license fee (about $6 billion yearly) to local governments to cover the cost of many state programs.